Best Paralegal Schools in Massachusetts

 When comparing Massachusetts paralegal programs, focus on these factors:

-• Program length - Certificate programs may take less than a year.
-Associate and bachelor's programs take longer.
+• Program length Certificate programs may take about a year.
+Associate and bachelor’s programs take longer.

 In Massachusetts, there is no state licensing requirement for paralegals, but most employers prefer formal education in the field.